MaRcR11/jsinputTobatch/README.md

 Following steps occur:
 - Getting your input from index.js
-- Setting your input in index.cmd
+- Setting your input in and creating index.cmd